Bachelor of Computing Co-op Work Term Reports

 Co-op Work Term Report Guidelines

-All co-op students must submit a Co-op Work Report at the conclusion of every 4-month work term or 8-month work term with the same employer in order to receive co-op certification.
+All co-op students must submit a Co-op Work Report at the conclusion of every 4-month work term.
 Please refer to B. vi. of the Co-op Policy Agreement for specific details on Co-op Work Report requirements.

 The report is in the form of a website or blog, and you should keep adding to it as you gain co-op experience.
 It is a portfolio of your capabilities and experiences.
-The University has web hosting, but it might be better to host it yourself or use a free solution such as Blogger or Wordpress so you can keep the site when you graduate.
+Please send the URL of your report by email to: email@example.com

 Web Pages: Style

 Create a nice, clean website.
 Unless you can do better, using a framework such as Bootstrap or a template in WordPress or Blogger is highly recommended.
 Test your website on a variety of browsers and operating systems to make sure it looks good and nothing breaks.